gohugoio/hugo/content/en/methods/shortcode/Params.md

 {{ index .Params 1 }} → world
 {{< /code >}}

-When you call a shortcode using named parameters, the `Params` method returns a map.
+When you call a shortcode using named arguments, the `Params` method returns a map.

 {{< code file=content/about.md lang=md >}}
 {{</* myshortcode greeting="Hello" name="world" */>}}